• Skip to primary navigation

 Jump to Recipe Jump to Video

-While there are a lot of different varieties of buttercream frosting out there, American buttercream frosting is probably the one that you are most familiar with.
-It’s a sweet and simple icing that was the first of its kind that I ever learned to make.
+While there are a lot of different varieties of buttercream frosting out there, American buttercream is probably the one you’re most familiar with.
+It’s a sweet and simple icing that every baker should know how to make, and usually the first one most cake decorators learn.

-• Crusts, meaning the exterior becomes firm and almost crisp.
-This can make it great for decorating.
+• Great for decorating: Buttercream crusts, meaning the exterior becomes firm and almost crisp.
 You can add even more sugar to the frosting to make a very stiff icing that’s great for piping into decorative shapes like flowers or roses.

 You only need a few ingredients to make classic buttercream frosting.